ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

-Sure!
-Here are the topics with simple explanations and examples:

 **1. Closures**
 A closure is when a function remembers the variables from its outer function even after the outer function has finished running.
 This means a function can remember and access variables from the place where it was created, even after that place has finished executing.